Red Robin Gourmet Burgers, Inc. (RRGB): History, Ownership, Mission, How It Works & Makes Money

 Red Robin Gourmet Burgers, Inc. (RRGB) History

-• Initial capital/funding: Specific figures for Kingen's initial 1969 investment are not widely documented, typical for private ventures of that era.
-It was self-funded or privately financed initially.
+Specific initial investment figures from Gerry Kingen's 1969 purchase are not widely documented, which is defintely typical for private ventures of that era.
+The business was initially self-funded or privately financed.

 Year Key Event Significance

-1969 Gerry Kingen rebrands Sam's Tavern to Red Robin Established the brand name and shifted focus to diverse, gourmet burgers, targeting a broader audience including families and students.
+1969 Gerry Kingen rebrands Sam's Tavern to Red Robin Established the core brand identity and shifted the focus to a diverse menu of gourmet hamburgers, moving past a simple tavern.

 Red Robin Gourmet Burgers, Inc. (RRGB) Ownership Structure